tshikaboom/prodino-gsm-http/README.md

 TODO
 ----
-- clean up the existing code and properly handle errors
+- properly handle errors
 - `/call/` endpoint
 - `/sms/` endpoint

 The tty is accessible with baud 115200.
+There's lots of configuration options available in `config.h`.
 The server gets chatty when the macros `DEBUG` and `DEBUG_TEST` are defined.

 Dependencies
 ------------

 - [ProDino MKR Zero](https://github.com/kmpelectronics/Arduino/tree/master/ProDinoMKRZero/releases)
 - [POST HTTP Parser](https://github.com/NatanBiesmans/Arduino-POST-HTTP-Parser) (may have licensing problems)
-- Ethernet2
+- Ethernet2: would like to get rid of this, needs some modifications in POST HTTP Parser and the MKR Zero libraries.
+Upstream Ethernet.h seems to be working with these libraries.
 - ArduinoJson
+- TinyGsm

 License
 -------